wizecore/hyde/projects.md

 ---
-layout: default
+layout: page
 title: Projects
 published: true
 ---
 ## Graylog

 We have extensive expertise running Graylog in production.